aspose-words/Aspose.Words-Documentation/en/java/what-s-new-in-aspose-words-for-java/_index.md

 ### Supported Formats <sup>24.4</sup>

-The modern **WebP** image format is now supported in Aspose.Words for .NET Framework 4.6.2 and higher.
+The modern **WebP** image format is now supported in Aspose.Words.
 You can now read and insert WebP images into documents, as well as save images in WebP format.

-Please note that WebP is currently only available in .NET Standard and .NET Framework v4.6.2 and above.

 ### Rendering and Printing